What is the Microblading Process? Pros and Cons Worth Knowing

 1. Your technician will brief you on all the steps.
 Before you even sit down on the chair, you’ll experience common clinical steps like being asked about any medical conditions, or allergies.
 Your technician will evaluate if it’s safe for you to undergo microblading.

-When all of that is good, assuming you’re now snuggled and ready for the rollercoaster ride, your technician will start measuring your face and shaping your eyebrows on paper.
+2. Next, your technician will start measuring your face and shaping your eyebrows on paper.

+5. While the anaesthesia is working its magic, the technician will interview you about what you’d like your ideal brows to be.
 They’ll show you swatches, and samples, and advise you on which styles are possible and which ones will actually suit your unique features.

-3. When the anaesthesia has fully numbed your eyebrows area, they’ll start working and use their tools to begin measuring the area around the brows, taking into account face shape, symmetry, facial features etc.
+6. When the anaesthesia has fully numbed your eyebrows area, they’ll start working and use their tools to begin measuring the area around the brows, taking into account face shape, symmetry, facial features etc. They’ll draw, and measure, over and over.
+During that process, of course, they’ll also show you what the sketch looks like and hopefully, you’ll be satisfied!

-This process goes on for 15 minutes to even 1 hour, depending on the uniqueness of the client; the face shape and the brows.
+7. Once you’re satisfied with the shape, the technician will begin the needling process.
+Each stroke is a superficial line in the skin where the colour pigment seeps in and settles.
+This process goes on for about 15 minutes to an hour, depending on the uniqueness of the client; the face shape and the brows.

 Note: The aftercare instruction may vary in steps, but normally, the clinic will give you an ointment and a list of things not to eat or do and information regarding habits concerning your eyebrow area at least until it is fully healed.